pantaluna/esp32-mjd-starter-kit/Projects/esp32_lorabee_using_pc_usbuart/README.md

 ## Project Description
-This project demonstrates how to issue basic commands to the LoraBee module via a USB-UART board (such as an FTDI board) using the command prompt on a Windows PC.
-It is an easy way to get familiar with the features of the LoraBee / Microchip RN2843A board.
+This project demonstrates how to issue basic commands to the LoraBee module via a USB-UART board (such as an FTDI board) using the command prompt on a Windows PC (mostly CygWin Bash scripts).

+It is an easy way to get familiar with the features of the LoraBee / Microchip RN2843A board, before moving on and using LoRa in combination with a microcontroller.

 This project is specific for the popular SODAQ LoraBee board.
-That board is an XBee breakout board that contains a Microchip RN2843A Lora module (note the subversion "A").
+This board is an XBee breakout board that contains a Microchip RN2843A Lora module (note the subversion "A").
 The Microchip RN2483A module contains a Semtech SX1276 Lora transceiver chip.
-It must be used in combination with the Parallax XBee Adapter Board 32403 which breaks out the Xbee pins to breadboard-compatible pins.
+It must be used in combination with the Parallax XBee Adapter Board 32403 which breaks out the XBee pins to breadboard-compatible pins.

 ## Products
 - SODAQ LoraBee RN2843. https://shop.sodaq.com/lorabee-rn2483-order-now.html
 - Parallax XBee Adapter Board 32403. https://www.parallax.com/product/32403
-- RobotDyn CP2104 UART USB To TTL 3.3V 5V Serial Adapter https://robotdyn.com/usb-serial-adapter-microcontroller-cp2104-5v-3-3v-digital-i-o-micro-usb.html
+- RobotDyn CP2104 UART USB To TTL 3.3V Serial Adapter https://robotdyn.com/usb-serial-adapter-microcontroller-cp2104-5v-3-3v-digital-i-o-micro-usb.html

 ## Hardware installation
-- Goto the component directory "components/mjd_lorabee" for documentation, installation, soldering, data sheets, FAQ, photo's, etc for the LoraBee board. @important Skip the section "wiring instructions" because we will not wire up the LoraBee board to an ESP32 development board but to the USB UART board.
+- Goto the component directory "components/mjd_lorabee" for documentation, installation, **soldering**, data sheets, FAQ, photo's, etc for the LoraBee board.
+  @important Skip the section "wiring instructions" because we will not wire up the LoraBee board to an ESP32 development board but to the USB UART board.
 - Configure the RobotDyn CP2104 UART USB board for 3.3V (consult the MJD ESP32 Starter Kit for detailed instructions).

 ## Wiring instructions